lamhq/tech-notes/pages/backend/python/syntax/decorators.md

 ## Built-in Decorators for Classes

 Commonly built-ins decorators:
-- `@classmethod`: used to define methods inside a class namespace that aren’t connected to a particular instance of that class
+- `@classmethod`: used to define methods inside a class namespace that aren't connected to a particular instance of that class
 - `@property`: used to customize getters and setters for class attributes.